Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Wilchester Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Wilchester Elementary School will maintain student performance on STAAR Redesign Grades 3-5 exams at the approaches level and increase in reading and math by 3 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Wilchester Elementary School will maintain student performance on STAAR Grades 3-5 exams in reading and math in approaches and in meets, and will increase performance by 3 percentage points in masters.

 2023-24: Reading: 97% (approaches), 90% (meets), 65% (masters); Math: 97% (approaches), 89% (meets), 59% (masters)